Can You Name These Songs About Franklin?

 Since moving back, taking the music in Franklin for granted is a distant memory.
 Nowadays I savor that you can’t take a stroll down Main Street without finding live music any night of the week.
 I could go on-and-on about each of the 30-plus live music venues around Franklin, but it’s more than just the performances that make the music in Franklin special.

-Most any artist or songwriter will tell you that you draw inspiration from where you are, and what you're going through in your life.
-With so many songwriters calling this town home, Franklin has undoubtedly found its way into a number of songs you've heard for years, along with some you may be singing along to on the radio today.
+Most artists or songwriters will tell you that you draw inspiration from where you are, and what you’re going through in your life.
+With so many songwriters calling this town home, Franklin has undoubtedly found its way into a number of songs you’ve heard for years, along with some you may be singing along to on the radio today.

 Brad Paisley – Heaven South

 Country music megastar Brad Paisley penned a love letter to Franklin in one of the cuts on his recent album Love and War, using Franklin’s historic downtown as what “Heaven South” would resemble.
 Franklin did more than just inspire the song for Paisley.
 The music video, which was part of his groundbreaking visual album release on Apple Music, was shot entirely in Franklin showing off the beauty of Main Street and the incredible countryside views.